DevendraVyavaharkar/SiLaTra-UDP/README.md

 The server-side of the system can be found here: [Sign Language Translator (SiLaTra) Server-Side](https://github.com/kartik2112/Silatra)

+## App Download

+You can try out this app for yourself by downloading it from [here](https://github.com/DevendraVyavaharkar/SiLaTra-UDP/releases/download/6.0/Silatra_28_April_2020.apk).
+This application is working as of April 28, 2020.
+Let us know in case of any issues.

 ## Usage

 * Provide the required permissions